supermemo-wiki/SuperMemo.Wiki/community/events/hackathons/2021-supermemo-coding-1.md

 | **Duration**   | 1 week-end (Sat + Sun)             |
 | **Theme**      | Coding a new SuperMemo plugin      |

-🚧&nbsp; Page in construction.
+**🚧&nbsp; Page in construction.**

+## Participate

+- 🚧&nbsp; The date of the event will be collectively decided through choosing the most convenient date for all participants.
+- 🚧&nbsp; The theme of the plugin will be decided by the group through voting.

 ## Organization

 This event is organized by [Alexis Incogito](https://github.com/alexis-), creator of [SuperMemo Assistant](https://sma.supermemo.wiki).
 I will supervize the entire duration of the hackathon to help participants setup their project and solve blocking issues.

-## Plugin details

-🚧&nbsp; The theme of the plugin will be decided by the group through voting.

 ## Prerequisites